akuklev/HOCC/HCCC.md

 By introducing these modalities we also greatly enhance expressivity of the underlying theory taken as a programming language.
 While MLTTs can be understood as total functional programming language, adding modalities makes it into a functional logic programming language.

+While not very relevant for mathematal applications, for practical usability as a functional programming language, the system has to be extended with indexed modalities for size-guarded recursion and clock-guarded corecursion, which are known to be eliminable towards of ordinary recursion and corecursion at cost of substantial complexity blowup.